kit-kch/psoc-sw-player/README.md

-# PSoC FMC PCB (psoc-pcb-fmc) Boardtest
+# PSoC OLED Display Test

-This repository contains a small firmware to test the PSoC extension PCB.
+This repository contains a small firmware to test the OLED Display on the PSoC extension PCB.

 ## Compiling the Software